-If you’re a Solo traveler, then your excitement will be above the mountains for a reason for traveling Solo.
-The Solo travelers can rent a scooter for Rs.400 per day from the Hari bike center near Old Manali bridge.
+If you’re a Solo traveler, your excitement will be above the mountains for a reason for traveling Solo.
+Solo travelers can rent a scooter for Rs.400 per day from the Hari bike center near Old Manali bridge.

 Suppose you wanted to rent a Motorcycle in Manali.
 Then, the list of the bike models with the prices I had written below in the table.

 The renting time is between 8 a.m.
 To 7 p.m. or can differ according to the season.
 The table below has an Old rate list and a New rate list.
-The owners of the two-wheelers will give the bikes on rent according to the new price.
+The owners of the two-wheelers will give the bikes for rent according to the new price.

 But there’s also a probability that you can get a two-wheeler on rent for the Old and New rates.

 Likewise, It also depends upon your bargaining skills and not forgetting the luck factor.